HeroicKatora/rfcs/text/0000-delayed-reference.md

 On the level of MIR, a raw reference should be very similar to an actual pointer.
 They are not assumed to have reference properties.
 Only at the point of coercion or cast to reference will the reference semantics start.

-For implementation-oriented RFCs (e.g. for compiler internals), this section should focus on how compiler contributors should think about the change, and give examples of its concrete impact.
-For policy RFCs, this section should provide an example-driven introduction to the policy, and explain its impact in concrete terms.
+This could potentially reuse only existing MIR operators by changing their semantics but instead it is proposed to explicitly assign the new expressions a type `&raw _`.
+If the conversion operation should also be a new instruction is mostly a matter of taste, we could also overload the semantics of `as &T` to also cast raw references.

 # Reference-level explanation
 [reference-level-explanation]: #reference-level-explanation